WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 AlignmentProcessor is a pipeline meant to quickly convert a multi-fasta alignment file into a format that can be read by KaKs_Calculator or PAML and optionally run those programs.
-When running codeml, alignment processor will use input control and tree files as templates to create unique control and tree files for each gene.
-It will call the ape R package to dynamically trim the given phylogenic tree so that only species which remain in each gene's alignment after trimming are represented in that gene's tree.
+When running codeml, alignment processor will use an input control file as a template to create a unique control for each gene.
+It will call PhyML to create a unique phylogenic tree for each gene based off of its sequences.

 You can run the AlignmentProcessor wrapper which will call all of the python scripts in sequence, or you may call each script individually.